Short-handed Austin manages 1-0 win over Montreal

 MONTREAL — CF Montreal’s heavily rotated lineup fell 1-0 to a short-handed Austin FC at Stade Saputo on Saturday night.

-This result continues Montreal’s poor form (7-6-2) while up a man, having been outscored 3-0 this season with a numerical advantage.
+This continues Montreal’s (7-6-2) poor form while up a man, having been outscored 3-0 this season with a numerical advantage.

+“I would’ve like to see us get on the front foot and attack their box more, we need to pick up the pace and we just didn’t do that enough,” said head coach Wilfried Nancy.

+“At the end of the day we didn’t create enough chances to score.
+This is a good game to learn from and as a team we know how to grow from it.”

-The best word to describe the first half is prudent.
-Despite being amongst the most offensively minded teams in the league, both teams just traded short, meaningless stints of possession, hoping the other would slip up.
+The best word to describe the first half of this Major Soccer League match is prudent.
+Despite being among the most offensively minded teams in the league, both sides just traded short, meaningless stints of possession, hoping the other would slip up.

 The best and only chance of the first half came right before the half hour mark through a Montreal corner.
 After a flick-on from Rudy Camacho, the ball fall to Kei Kamara who was all alone in front but wasn’t ready for it as the ball fell harmlessly into the hands of Austin keeper Brad Stuver.